Washington State Has No Income Tax: The Full 2026 Breakdown

 Who Washington Works Best For

-Tech workers with W-2 income below $250K gains
+Tech workers with W-2 income, gains below $278K

 ExcellentAmazon, Microsoft, Boeing employees earning primarily W-2 wages pay no state income tax.
-If your RSU grants keep capital gains below $250K per year, you owe no capital gains tax either.
+If your long-term capital gains stay below the $278K annual deduction, you owe no capital gains tax either.
 Seattle's tech salary premium is real.

 High earners with large capital gains

-CautionIf you regularly sell $250K+ in stock each year, you now owe 7% capital gains tax.
-Consider timing sales to stay below the threshold or evaluate whether other states offer a better deal for your specific situation.
+CautionIf you regularly realize gains above the $278K deduction, you owe 7% capital gains tax, and 9.9% on the portion of taxable gains above $1M (a 2.9% surtax added for 2025).
+Consider timing sales or evaluate whether other states offer a better deal for your situation.

 Serious cautionWashington's state estate tax is a major cost for high-net-worth retirees.
-If your estate exceeds $2.193M, Washington estate tax rates of 10-20% apply.
+If your estate exceeds the $3M exemption, graduated rates apply, with a top rate of 20% for deaths on or after July 1, 2026 (rolled back by ESB 6347 from the 35% rate that applied through June 30, 2026).
 Compare to Florida, Texas, and Wyoming which have no estate tax.

 Remote workers (wage income)